ProtonMC/Proton/docs/CONTRIBUTING.md

 ## Contributing to existing modules
 * When adding new items/blocks, follow that module's convention.
     * For example, `CompressedItemsModule` has the `ModuleBlocks` and `ModuleItems` classes.

+## Using Mixins in Proton
+* Mixins in Proton are inside `io.github.protonmc.proton.mixin`.
+* If your Mixin(s) is global across Proton and doesn't belong to any `ProtonModule` place it in that package.
+* If your Mixin(s) does belong to a specific module, place your Mixin classes in a sub-package, which has the same name as the module's category.
+    * If there are multiple Mixins that belong to one module you can place them in a sub-package with the name of the module.
+* If there is already a Mixin class which targets the class you want to target, move it to the appropriate package (category if the two modules share the same category, or just in the mixin package).
+* Create your Mixin and add whatever you want to it.
+* Add your Mixin(s) to the Mixin configuration file `proton.mixins.json`.
+* Run the Gradle `check` task to check if you forgot any `@FromModule` annotations.
+    * If you forgot some, add them in.
+If two modules need an injection is the same place - make two separate injection methods and have a different `@FromModule` on each.